Archimedes and the Art of Leverage on Guitar

-It can be tempting to “work the logs further back”, because the problems are often sexier.
-These problems feel more advanced, and are good for the ego.
+It can be tempting to “work the logs further back” because the problems are often more attractive.
+These problems feel more advanced and are good for the ego.
 But they’re often unnecessary.
 In fact, many wouldn’t even be problems if we focused on the “King Pin”.

 So what are the “King Pins” in classical guitar?
 Here are a few: